JuliaLang/julia/CONTRIBUTING.md

  - 4 space indent
  - use whitespace to make the code more readable
+ - no whitespace at the end of a line
  - comments are good, especially when they explain the algorithm

 ##### General Formatting Guidelines For C code contributions